vvuksan/dbrestadmin/README.md

 dbrestadmin is a project to provide a RESTful interface to DB admin functions.
 I use it for mySQL however it should work for other databases as well.
-My primary use case is the ability to create databases and users for a dev environment.
+My primary use case is the ability to create databases and users in a dev environment where we may be deploying test versions.

 ## Usage